Updated: Dec 3, 2020

 IF is not the same as water-only fasting; which consists of consuming ONLY WATER for a period of longer than 24 hours.
 That is a wholly different type of fast and not the type of fasting lifestyle we are discussing here.
 IF allows for ‘zero calorie’ beverages to be consumed during the fasting hours (lemon juice, ACV, tea, black coffee) and one type of IF allows for up to 500/600 calories to be consumed on ‘fasting days’.
 These allowances differentiate IF from medically supervised water-only fasting.

-A key component to successful IF is your nutrition during your feeding hours.
-Be sure to focus on nutrient dense foods to ensure your body receives the vitamins and minerals it needs to perform optimally.
 Remember that food is your only fuel and consuming nutrient dense options during your feeding hours (no matter the type of IF you choose) will better fortify your body to be able to do the healing work during your fasting hours.

 Types of Intermittent Fasting